Dhruv26052005/my-wireless/README.md

-# Hybrid Mesh Chat App
+# Hybrid Mesh Chat App D

 A powerful Android chat application that combines **Wi-Fi Direct** and **Bluetooth** to create a robust mesh network for offline communication.
 This app enables users to send messages even when there's no internet connection by routing messages through nearby devices.